 Are you unemployed or low-income?
-Have you been laid off or been notified there will be a lay-off?
+Have you been laid off or received a notice of lay-off?
 If so, you might be eligible for a grant that can really help you get trained, certified and placed in your new job.
-There is no cost to you.
+There is no out-of-pocket for you.
 Let’s see if you are eligible!

-According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much stronger than average.
+According to the Bureau of Labor Statistics, employment of Security Analysts is projected to grow by 37 percent between 2012 and 2022, which is much greater than average.
 Cyberseek.org’s supply and demand heat map shows over 300,000 job openings across the United States.
 Some markets are even better than others.
-The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the number of certified workers is very small.
-The cyber-crime epidemic is expected to triple the number of job openings over the next five years.
-Employers desperately need workers who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security
+The Tampa/Clearwater/St. Petersburg job market pays well, because it has over 4,000 job opening and the supply of qualified workers is very small.
+The cyber-crime epidemic is expected to triple the number of open positions over the next five years.
+Employers desperately need employees who are certified in Security+, CISSP, Certified Security Analyst (CySA), Certified Ethical Hacker (CEH) and Cisco CCNA Security

-If you have prior management experience, one of the most high demand job opportunities is in project management.
-In the Tampa/St. Petersburg job market the need is especially strong for project managers and pays quite well.
+If you have management experience, one of the strongest job opportunities is in project management.
+In the Tampa/St. Petersburg job market the demand is especially strong for project managers and pays quite well.
 The Project Management Professional (PMP) is the most sought after certification for this field.
-Forbes magazine ranked this certification number two for 2019.
+Forbes magazine ranked this certification second for 2019.
 Other certifications in this field include ITIL, PMI-Agile and Scrum Master

-Responsible administrative assistants perform many administrative jobs and clerical tasks.
-Duties include providing support to managers and employees, helping in every day office needs and being responsible for the company’s general administrative duties.
-The more skilled administrative assistants can make a surprisingly good income if they have the necessary abilities.
+Responsible executive secretaries perform several administrative jobs and clerical tasks.
+Duties include providing help to managers and employees, assisting in every day business needs and managing the company’s general administrative requirements.
+The more skilled executive secretaries can make a surprisingly good income if they have the necessary abilities.
 Certifications like Microsoft Office Specialist (MOS) and QuickBooks can really help to move up in this career.

 Instead of having us talk about ourselves, why don’t we see what our clients have to say.

 It is called the Workforce Innovation and Opportunity Act (WIOA). it is a jobs program.
-It provides free training grants to help people get trained, certified and placed in high demand fields such as information technology, cyber-security, business intelligence, project management and more.
-The idea is that there are fields in which there are not enough certified people and there are declining fields in which there are too many people.
-The Workforce Innovation and Opportunity Act (WIOA) tries to fix this issue by providing free funding for career training in high demand fields to those who are eligible for this grant.
-This training is designed to make your skills marketable so you can get hired and get back into the workforce.
+It provides free training grants to aid people get trained, certified and placed in high demand fields such as information technology, cyber-security, business analysis, project management and more.
+The idea is that there are careers in which there are not enough qualified people and there are declining fields in which there are too many people.
+The Workforce Innovation and Opportunity Act (WIOA) addresses this problem by providing free funding for career training in high demand fields to those who are eligible for this grant.
+This training is designed to make your skills marketable so you can get a job and return to the workforce.
 This is a grant, not a loan.
-If you are eligible, everything is covered, even the exam.
-The amounts vary by county but can be as high as $10,000 depending where you live.
+If you are eligible, everything is paid for, even the exam.
+The amounts vary by county but can be as high as $10,000 in some areas.

-This is a jobs program so you must pick something where there is a high likelihood of gainingemployment.
+This is a jobs program so you must pick a program where there is a high expectation of gainingemployment.
 Each county has a regionally targeted occupations list (RTOL) to choose from.
 They want to make sure you select a career that is in high demand.
 For each authorized occupation, there will be authorized training plans to choose from.

-The 3 most typical categories are: Dislocated Worker, Adult Low Income and Youth (18 -25).
-If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might get approved as a Dislocated worker.
-If you are on Food Stamps or government assistance, or have low income based on what you have earned the last six months and family size, then you could get approved under Adult Low Income.
-For youths age 18-24, you might get approved if you are not going to school.
-You must also be found to be “suitable.”
-This is not an entitlement.
-The process is convoluted so it is best to consult with us first to see if you are eligible.
+The three most common classes are: Dislocated Worker, Adult Low Income and Youth (18 -25).
+If you have been laid off (or your position was eliminated or you were let go because of a reduction in force) from your last job, terminated, received a layoff notice or are a military spouse you might qualify as a Dislocated worker.
+If you are on Food Stamps or government assistance, or have low income based on last 6 month’s earnings and family size, then you could qualify under Adult Low Income.
+For youths age 18-24, you might qualify if you are not currently in school.
+You must also be determined to be “suitable.”
+This is not an automatic approval.
+The process is perplexing so it is best to speak with us first to see if you are eligible.

-You need to select a plan that can be finished in a short period of time that will raise your marketability enough to help get you placed.
-We look at the best ways to use your work history to add a certification that will make you attractive to employers and easier to get hired.
-Some career choices are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.
+You want a program that can be completed in a short period of time that will raise your marketability enough to help get you hired.
+We look at the best ways to use your experience to add a certification that will make you attractive to employers and easier to place.
+Some occupations are perfect for this: cyber-security, information technology, project management, business analyst, human resources, executive secretaries and administrative assistants etc.

-There is no charge to you if you are eligible.
+There is no cost to you if you are eligible.
 No reimbursement or any personal expenses.
 This is a grant, not a loan.
 Even the exam(s) are paid for.
 So what is the catch?
 We will be working with an extremely bureaucratic government agency.
-The steps are overly complicated.
-A lot of schools are averse to work with WIOA if they can avoid it.
-I strongly recommend you consult with an expert.
+The process is as clear as mud.
+Many schools are reluctant to work with WIOA if they can avoid doing so.
+I strongly advise you work with an expert.

 Yes!
-The whole intent of this program is to help you get a job.
+The whole intent of this program is to help you get back in the workforce.
 We have teamed up with a staffing company that has devoted a person to work at our location exclusively with our clients.
-She helps with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your resume in front of hiring managers.
-We work with over three thousand employers in Central Florida who use us for their training needs.
-Many of them recruit from us so we get many job leads that are not available to the general public.
+She assists with your resume, cover letter, LinkedIn profile, interview techniques and most importantly, getting your resume in front of hiring managers.
+We work with over 3,000 employers in Central Florida who use us for their training needs.
+Many of them recruit from us so we get many job leads that are not accessible to the general public.
 Over half the jobs we have helped place people in are not even advertised.

-I have over 20 years’ experience in education.
-I was also laid off from my position several years ago and had difficulty getting employed again because of my age.
-Finally, I got hired again, but this time on the business side.
-Then I discovered the WIOA grant and realized what a boon this could be for people who lost their jobs or people with a limited income.
-Many others do not relish working with it becase of all the bureaucratic paperwork.
-The processes vary from one county to the next and are frequently changing.
+I have over 20+ experience in higher education.
+I, too, was laid off from my position several years ago and had difficulty getting employed again because of my age.
+Thankfully, I was able to get back into the workforce, but this time on the business side.
+Then I discovered the WIOA grant and knew what a godsend this could be for people who lost their jobs or people with a low income.
+Most schools do not relish working with it becase of all the bureaucracy.
+The regulations vary from one county to the next and are often changing.
 However, I have always been good at dealing with red tape.
-My experience working in colleges gives me an in depth awareness of the many career choices and what it takes to get hired.
-I now specialize in helping veterans, unemployed (and low income) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+My experience working in career education gives me an in depth knowledge of the many career options and what it takes to get hired.
+I now specialize in assisting veterans, unemployed (and low income) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
 Let’s see what you are eligible for!